 Though closing the gap through legislation is the first step, women have the power to demand change in their pay.
 However, according to Augustine, women are less likely to negotiate a job offer, setting themselves up to lose hundreds of thousands of dollars over the course of their careers.

 "Many women are scared to negotiate because they’re afraid of being considered too pushy," Augustine said.
 "There is a fear that if they demand more money, the job offer will be revoked.
 They’re overly concerned about being polite, often to the detriment of their paychecks."

-In addition, women often feel they need to prove their value before they can ask for more money.
+In addition, Augustine said women often feel they need to prove their value before they can ask for more money.
 Men, on the other hand, often enter these conversations expecting to ask for, and receive, a better job offer.

 "The fact of the matter is, if you don't ask for what you want, you won't get it," Augustine said.
 "You have to negotiate."

 Regardless of gender, here are four tips from Augustine to help you negotiate the compensation package you deserve:

 Do your homework.
 If you're going to negotiate confidently, you need to be prepared.
-Research the market rate for your position by visiting Glassdoor.com, Salary.com and PayScale.com, taking into account the company's location, size and industry.
+Research the market rate for your position by visiting Glassdoor.com, Salary.com and PayScale.com, accounting for the company's location, size and industry.

 Focus on your current and future value.
 What do you bring to the table?
 Make a list of your major contributions and accomplishments, quantifying them whenever possible.
 How have you (or will you be able to) cut costs, increase revenue, streamline efficiency, improve customer satisfaction, etc.?

 Remember, it's not personal.
 Negotiation isn't about one person winning and the other losing.
 It's about each party giving a little to keep or get what they want most.
 Leave emotions at the door.
 If you feel your emotions rising, hold off negotiating until you can pull it together.